 Bake for 9-12 minutes or until the edges are golden brown.
 They will continue to harden as they cool.
 Sprinkle with salt flakes & enjoy!

 My favorite flour

 In this recipe, we don’t need any xanthan gum, extra starch or any other ingredients commonly found in gluten free baking.
-I love using 1:1 GF flours for baking, but without eggs, things usually get kind of gummy.
-Oat and almond flours just keep things a bit more simple anyway!
+I love using 1:1 GF flours for baking in certain recipes, but not so much in others!
+Coconut and almond flours just keep things a bit more simple anyway!